alleystoughton/AlgorithmicBounds/searching/README.md

 Searching in an Ordered List
 ========================================================

-We have applied our general lower and upper bounds frameworks to the problem of searching for the least index into an ordered list (in which duplicate elements are allowed) where a given element is located.
+We have applied our general bounds framework to the problem of searching for the least index into an ordered list (in which duplicate elements are allowed) where a given element is located.

 * [`SearchingProb.ec` - definition of searching problem](SearchingProb.ec)
 * [`SearchingLB.ec` - lower bound proof](SearchingLB.ec)